 By rule, IHT goes onto the estate of a person who passes away.
 In general, IHT’s impact stretches to everything from finances, property, and possessions.
 However, you will not need to pay inheritance tax if:

 - Your estate’s value is below the NRB of £325,000.

 - You have chosen to leave everything from above the threshold to either your spouse or civil partner.

 - Also, you’re leaving the above threshold to an exempt beneficiary (g. a charity).

 However, your estate’s value is higher than the NRB.
 Accordingly, the sum above the threshold could be subject to a 40% tax rate.
 Ultimately, this could prevent your loved ones from receiving a lump sum or property left for them in your will.
 That’s a situation, in turn, that could lead to someone challenging a will.

 Currently, the NRB rate is £325,000 until 2021 when it could be subject to change.
 However, the rate could rise if you are surviving civil partner or widowed.
 Yet, it is possible for couples to transfer available NRB to a surviving partner.

-HMRC require IHT to be paid six months after a person’s death.
+HMRC require IHT to be paid six months after the person died.
 A failure to do so will result in the tax accruing interest.
 A will’s executor can pay the tax using various assets.
 For instance, the testator’s property or by making instalments over a 10-year period.